Set permissions to view/edit pages

 Public | Only me | ✅ |

-Public | Specific group only | ✅ |
+Public | Only inside the group | ✅ |

 Public | Anyone with the link | ✅ |